ELELAB/cancermuts/docs/tutorial.md

 procedure and installed Cancermuts in a Python environment you need to activate it first, as detailed in point 3 of the installation.

-You also need to have downloaded the COSMIC mutation export file, as detailed in the installation section.
+You also need to have downloaded the following COSMIC files:
+- Cosmic_CompleteTargetedScreensMutant_Tsv_v102_GRCh38.tar
+- Cosmic_GenomeScreensMutant_Tsv_v102_GRCh38.tar
+- Cosmic_Classification_Tsv_v102_GRCh38.tar
+as detailed in the installation section.

 Finally, you can decide to perform this tutorial either interactively (i.e. running line by line in a Python command line) or as a script (i.e. saving